-Request more information about programs at Arkansas Baptist College by clicking on the links below:
+Get more information about Arkansas Baptist College by clicking links below:

 Arkansas Baptist College is a nonprofit private historically black institution located in Little Rock, Arkansas.
 Most historically black colleges and universities (also known as HBCUs) were established after the civil war to provide newly freed African Americans with educational opportunities.
 The school's Baptist affiliation is one of its defining characteristics and plays an important role within the school's curriculum.
 Nearly 1,100 students enroll at Arkansas Baptist College yearly.

 Areas of study offered at Arkansas Baptist College include:

 - Interdisciplinary Studies

 - African-American Studies

 The school operates under an open enrollment policy, accepting all applicants that meet the minimum requirements for admission.
 Submission of transcripts, records, test scores, and admissions essays may be requested for certain programs.